 About Decoupling Inductance

-Inductance is a main problem that must be overcome for efficient performance of decoupling capacitors.
+Inductance is the main problem that must be overcome for the efficient performance of decoupling capacitors.
 This is important to ensure that the capacitors perform efficiently at higher frequencies of up to hundreds of megahertz.

 The decoupling capacitor inductance can be reduced by careful placement of the vias and plane layers.
 Let’s take a look at how one can minimize the inductance through these two techniques.